 - Save your changes and exit your router's user interface.

 - Flush your DNS cache.

 - Test that your setup is working correctly.
 See Step 4 – Test your new DNS settings.

 Note: Don't forget to confirm that your DNS is set to be static.

 When you make changes to DNS, you may have cached results that affect service.
 Flush your DNS cache to be sure that you’re receiving only the latest DNS results.
 For information on how to flush your DNS cache, see Getting Started: Flushing your DNS Cache.

-Email servers have unique DNS configurations and we don't recommend pointing them to use Umbrella in most cases.
+Email servers have unique DNS configurations and we don't recommend pointing them to use Umbrella.
 For more information, see Umbrella and your email server.

 Now that you’ve configured your DNS settings, browse to http://welcome.umbrella.com.
-If you've successfully pointed your DNS to the Cisco Umbrella servers, you'll see the following confirmation page:
+If you've successfully pointed your DNS to the Cisco Umbrella servers, an Umbrella Welcome page appears.

 If you have trouble reaching the Cisco Umbrella Welcome page or getting web pages to load, try the following: